 by her work as a volunteer lawyer with this remarkable project.

-Owner, Sam Dennis Law
+Trial lawyer, Sam Dennis Law

 Sam Dennis is the owner and founder of Sam D. Dennis, P.C. in Valdosta, Georgia, a law firm representing injured people and citizens under attack by their government.

 Sam is a lifetime resident of Valdosta, attending St. John Catholic School and Lowndes County High School.
 Sam graduated from Valdosta State University with a BS in Criminal Justice and a Masters in Public Administration.
 He also studied at the world-renowned Magdalene College in Oxford, England.
 He received his JD from the University of Arkansas at Little Rock.
 Sam began practicing law in 1995 and founded his law practice in 2001.
 He has won hundreds of cases for his clients, earning a reputation as one of Georgia’s top lawyers.
 He is passionately committed to justice and public safety.